 In 1999, Sarah received a Bachelor of Fine Art from the University of Oregon in Metalsmithing.
 She continued her education by apprenticing with both goldsmiths and sculptors, balancing her skills with both small and large scale works.
 Morton-Erasmus Jewelry started to take shape in 2003, when she moved from New York to the Columbia River Gorge where she continues to create her jewelry and metal artwork.

-All pieces are hand crafted of sterling silver, 18kt gold, and up-cycled vintage silver plate in our studio in White Salmon, WA.
+All pieces are hand crafted of sterling silver, 18kt gold, and up-cycled vintage silver plate in her studio in White Salmon, WA.